DataPhilly/projects/COC.md

 By attending DataPhilly events, attendees agree to be photographed and potentially recorded.
 Speakers agree to be photographed and recorded, and consent to have their slides distributed to attendees.
 Some events may be streamed online or recorded for public distribution.

 Speakers should not include any confidential or proprietary information in their presentations, as slides and recordings may be made publicly available.

-## Respect for Venues and Event Resources

-Participants are expected to:
-- Treat the host venue's space and property with respect
-- Use event resources (including food and beverages) as intended and in moderation
-- Clean up after themselves and dispose of waste properly
-- Follow any specific rules or guidelines set by the venue

-Repeated disregard for these expectations may result in being asked to leave the event or being barred from future events.

 ## Interpretation and Amendments